This is the second article in a series on making our very own calculator. This article is about prototyping and the verification of basic algorithms.

 The validator code compares the output of our algorithms with the calculated control value and prints “OK” if the values match exactly, “NEAR” if the values differ by only a magnitude of the last digit (a rounding error), or “FAIL” otherwise.

-Since we currently do not perform any rounding, there are many results marked as “NEAR”, as expected.
+Since we currently do not perform any rounding, many results are marked as “NEAR,” and this is expected.

 It turns out that VS and GCC libraries round numbers differently, so there is a slight mismatch in the control values between those two platforms.